-General practices participating in the NGPA Scheme are assessed against the Royal Australian College of General Practitioners (RACGP) Standards for general practices fifth edition.
+General practices participating in the NGPA Scheme are assessed against the Royal Australian College of General Practitioners (RACGP) Standards for general practices (5th edition) and the RACGP Standards for point-of-care testing (5th edition).

-Accreditation of general practice is voluntary and is designed to review the systems for managing risks and to improve the quality of patient care.
+Accreditation of general practices is voluntary and is designed to review the systems for managing risks and to improve the quality of patient care.

-Achieving and maintaining accreditation is a key requirement for access to the Department of Health's programs such as the Practice Incentives Program (PIP) and the Workplace Incentive Program (WIP) - Practice Stream.
+Achieving and maintaining accreditation is a key requirement for access to the Department of Health's programs such as Practice Incentives Program (PIP), Workplace Incentive Program (WIP) - Practice Stream and MyMedicare.

 This fact sheet provides an overview of the NGPA Scheme and the common processes that support these assessments.
+For detailed requirements and rules relating to the NGPA Scheme, refer to the Commission's website.